Return to Index

 - Removal of nasal polyps

-- Functional endoscopic sinus surgery—a lighted scope is used to enlarge the sinuses to improve drainage
+- Functional endoscopic sinus surgery—enlarge the sinuses to improve drainage

 - Have allergy testing to find out what things you are allergic to and to learn how to treat your allergies.